The Haunted Doll's House (2012)

-Stephen Gray conjures up a interesting period atmosphere as he sets the scene for the ghostly events.
+Stephen Gray conjures up an interesting period atmosphere as he sets the scene for the ghostly events.
 Professional antique collector Mr. Dillet seems most pleased with his latest acquisition and sits late into the night cataloguing its contents.
 Yet these seem to change in an odd manner as he proceeds.
 Perhaps he is overly tired?
-However he is woken during the night as a strange light illuminates the Doll’s House.
+However he is woken during the night as a strange light illuminates the Doll's House.
 It would appear that it has something to show him and a rather disturbing story plays out among the antiques occupants, consisting of husband and wife, two children and a bedridden Grandfather.

 It is the director's use of stop motion animation that sells the story so well.
 The minimalist character design and lack of dialogue do not in any way hinder the narrative.
 The silent actions of the puppets not only clearly convey the story but embellish it with a great deal of atmosphere.
 It plays out like a sinister episode of Camberwick Green and I do not mean that in a derogatory manner but as the highest compliment.
 The transition from animation to live action is cleverly done and provides an appropriate codicil to the story.
 The Haunted Doll's House makes good use of its eleven minute running time and offers an ideal seasonal ghost story.